What is Bodily Injury Liability?

 In essence, BI Liability covers non-property-related expenses, while Property Damage Liability covers physical damage to property.

-Additionally, some states have higher average premium costs due to factors like traffic density, accident rates, and medical expenses.
+Some states have higher average costs due to traffic density, accident rates and medical expenses.

-For drivers looking to balance cost with adequate coverage, it’s wise to compare policies from different insurance companies and consider their personal risk factors.
+If you want to balance cost with coverage, compare policies from different companies and your personal risk.

 How Can a Policyholder Purchase More Coverage to Protect Their Assets?